-Communicating digital exam details to your students
+Communicating exam details to your students

 Setting clear expectations with your students about your assessment plans will help set your students up for success.
 This guide provides advice on what to tell students about their upcoming exam and provides you with example text to edit for your situation.